Project-Pandora-Game/pandora-documentation/Getting_started.md

 # Getting started with Pandora

-This is the first try to write and easy to understand guide of what needs to be done aimed at code developers wanting to get their local environment set up, so you can contribute to the Pandora project.
+This is the first try to write an easy to understand guide aimed at code developers wanting to get their local environment set up, so you can contribute to Project Pandora.

 Feel free to ask on [our Discord](https://discord.gg/EnaPvuQf8d) for help with this process.
-It is even possible to find someone to help you with the code parts yourself.
+It is even possible to find someone to help you with the code parts.

 # Asset creation